WAFANYAKAZI-APP/RecipeApp/README.md

-# CalculatorApp
+# MovieList App
-Performing mathematical operations that includes the use of hooks and functional based components.
+Performing requests using  includes such as the use of useEffect hooks and functional based components. and libraries such axios